veraison/community/GOVERNANCE.md

 ### Sub-Project Maintainers

-Sub-project maintainers are responsible for activities surrounding the development and release of content (eg. code, specifications, documentation) or the tasks needed to execute their sub-project (e.g., community management) within the designated repository, or repositories associated with the sub-project (e.g., community management).
+Sub-project maintainers are responsible for activities surrounding the development and release of content (e.g., code, specifications, documentation) or the tasks needed to execute their sub-project (e.g., community management) within the designated repository, or repositories associated with the sub-project (e.g., community management).
 Technical decisions for code resides with the sub-project maintainers unless there is a decision related to cross maintainer groups that cannot be resolved by those groups.
 Those cases can be escalated to the org maintainers.